MPC-Berkeley/barc_lite/me131_docker/docker_readme.md

 ## Forwarding GUI Apps from Container to Host

 This section describes how to forward the graphical elements of any application being run inside of the Docker container to your host OS.
-The examples below should result in a window opening which shows something like this:
+The examples below should result in a window opening on the desktop of your host machine which shows something like the following image, where you should additionally be able to use the arrow keys to make the turtle move.

 ![](imgs/turtlesim.png)

-You should additionally be able to use the arrow keys to make the turtle move.

 ### Windows 10 and 11 (x11)